AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/tutorials/send-overrides-rules.md

 ---
-title: Datastream configuration override for Edge events using Rules.
+title: Sending configuration overrides using Rules
 description: This guide provides instructions on overriding datastream ID and datastream configuration for Edge Network Requests that are not initiated by the sendEvent API, all accomplished through Tags Rules.
 keywords:
 - Edge Network